550 Madison Avenue: Completion and early years

 The first occupants moved to their offices on July 29, 1983, and the Spirit of Communication statue was dedicated two months later, with full occupancy expected by the time of the Bell System divestiture at the end of the year.
-However, only three of the office stories were occupied by the end of the year.
-With the Bell System divestiture, about 1,200 employees were moved from 195 Broadway to 550 Madison Avenue by January 1984.
-That month, AT&T's longtime advertising agency N. W. Ayer & Son displayed a large welcome message from its own offices nearby.
+Only three of the office stories were occupied by late 1983.
+By January 1984, about 1,200 employees had moved from 195 Broadway to 550 Madison Avenue.
+That month, AT&T's longtime advertising agency, N. W. Ayer & Son, displayed a large welcome message from its own offices nearby.
 New York magazine reported in February 1984 that the executive offices were not occupied and that full completion was not expected until that May.
-The completion of 550 Madison Avenue took place sometime in 1984 but was overlooked by the media, which instead publicized the divestiture.
-The building ultimately cost $200 million, a rate of about 200 $/ft2, although New York placed the cost as high as $220 million.
-Despite the high cost of construction, the Bell System divestiture meant that AT&T never fully occupied 550 Madison Avenue.
+The building was completed sometime in 1984 but was overlooked by the media, which instead publicized the divestiture.
+It ultimately cost $200 million, a rate of about 200 $/ft2, although New York placed the cost as high as $220 million.
+Despite the high cost of construction, AT&T never fully occupied 550 Madison Avenue.

-In early 1984, AT&T indicated that, rather than constructing a museum in the annex for bonus zoning, it would use the annex for a showroom.
-The change of plan came following the Bell divestiture and the reduced presence it expected to have at the building.
+In early 1984, AT&T officials said that rather than constructing a museum in the annex for bonus zoning, they planned to use the annex for a showroom.
+The change of plan came after the Bell divestiture shrank AT&T's planned presence at the building.
 After the city firmly opposed the move, AT&T agreed to construct a three-story exhibition space within the annex.
 In exchange, AT&T was granted a $42 million, ten-year tax abatement that August.
 The museum, which was named Infoquest Center, opened in May 1986.
-That September, AT&T announced it planned to move up to 1,000 of its 1,300 employees to Basking Ridge, placing at least 600,000 square feet on the market.
+That September, AT&T said it would move up to 1,000 of its 1,300 employees to Basking Ridge, and seek to rent out at least 600,000 square feet of 550 Madison Avenue.
 The company was reconsidering leasing out its Madison Avenue headquarters by early 1987.
-After Koch threatened to rescind the entire tax abatement, AT&T agreed to limit the relocation to 778 employees.
-The fine dining restaurant The Quilted Giraffe relocated to the building in June 1987.
+After Koch threatened to rescind the entire tax abatement, AT&T agreed to move only 778 employees.
+The fine-dining restaurant The Quilted Giraffe moved into the building in June 1987.